bonzo81/netbox-librenms-plugin/docs/interface_mappings.md

 Interface type mappings control how LibreNMS interface types are translated to NetBox interface types during synchronization.

 The mappings can be customized in the plugin settings menu.

+A mapping of LibreNMS Type an LibreNMS Speed combine to make a unique group that map to a Netbox interface type.
+This means multiple mapping for the same LibreNMS Type can be created.

+> Note: The LibreNMS Speed is entered as Kbps

+Example:
+* ethernetCsmacd + 10000000 = 10GBASE-T (10GE)
+* ethernetCsmacd + 1000000 = 1000BASE-T (1GE)
+* ethernetCsmacd + 100000 = 100BASE-TX (10/100ME)

 ## How to Use Interface Mappings